ASEAN Heritage Parks

 Kinabalu National Park

-One of the biggest attractions of Sabah State, the Kinabalu National Park measures 75,370 hectares and covers District of Kota Belud, Kota Marudu and Ranau, Sabah.
+Kinabalu National Park is one of the biggest attractions of Sabah State.
 Its highest peak is Mt.
-Kinabalu at 4,101 meters, which continuous to rise five millimeters per year, as the world’s youngest granite pluton.
+Kinabalu at 4,101 metres, which continues to rise five millimetres per year, as the world’s youngest granite pluton.
 Poring Hot Spring is the lowest elevation.

 Experts believe that this national park contains the richest and most remarkable assemblage of plants in the world.